longjl1/TabPet/docs/devlog.md

 - [2025-05-25] captured another note about viewport roaming, drag behavior, and keeping the pet readable while it moves.

 - [2025-05-28] captured another note about viewport roaming, drag behavior, and keeping the pet readable while it moves.

+- [2025-05-31] captured another note about viewport roaming, drag behavior, and keeping the pet readable while it moves.